 Most spells either affect the shield specifically or go right through the shield and affect the arm holding the shield.
 If you are using a shield, you may discard it to present a smaller target (or protect your shield in the event of a Shatter Bolt) as long as you drop the shield BEFORE the spell bag is thrown.

-If the shield is discarded after the spell bag is thrown and the spell hits the shield, the magical energies are still close enough to you to "conduct" and flow through the shield, through the air into you, affecting you with the spell.
-In the case of a Shatter Bolt, if the shield is discarded after the spell bag is thrown, you would still be STAGGERED and the shield would still be affected.
+- If a shield is discarded after a spell bag is thrown and the spell hits the shield, the magical energies are still close enough to "conduct" and flow through the shield, through the air, and into you and affect you with the spell. - In the case of a Shatter Bolt, if a shield is discarded after a spell bag is thrown and the spell hits you, the magical energies are still close enough to "conduct" and flow through your body, through the air, and into your shield and affect it with the spell.